higgsas/higgsas_geo_nodes_manual/docs/curves.rst

   Outputs true boolean value on new points that been created from mesh boolean

 .. warning::
-    Singe curve segment can only by cut one time
+    Singe curve segment can only be cut one time